26th Infantry Division (Wehrmacht): Operational history

 The 26th Infantry Division spent the early war years on the Western Front, taking part in the Battle of France in May/June 1940, first under the command of the Sixteenth Army (16.
 Armee) and later the Twelfth Army.
 The division was transferred to the Eastern Front in June 1941 to serve under Army Group Centre (Heeresgruppe Mitte).
 It participated in the Battle of Kursk in July 1943.
 After this action the 26th Infantry Division absorbed the 174th Reserve Division (174.
 Reserve-Division).
-The division was disbanded after casualties were sustained near Kowel on September 10, 1944; surviving troops were transferred to the 253rd Infantry Division (253.
+The division was disbanded after casualties were sustained near Kovel on September 10, 1944; surviving troops were transferred to the 253rd Infantry Division (253.
 Infanterie-Division).

 A new 26th Volksgrenadier Division was formed on September 17, 1944, in the Warthelager (now Biedrusko in west central Poland), near Poznań by absorption of the 582nd Volksgrenadier Division and remnants of the old 26th Infantry Division.
 This new division spent the rest of the war on the Western Front under Army Group B (Heeresgruppe B) until it entered U.S. captivity in the Harz in 1945.